Child Life student FAQs

 However, the specific dates will vary from semester to semester.

-Our practicum program is approximately 13-weeks long.
-This is a 12-hour a week experience.
+Our child life practicum program is approximately 13-weeks long.
+This is a 16-hour per week experience.

 How long is your internship?

 Our internship program is approximately 15-weeks long.
-This is a 40-hour a week experience.
+This is a 40-hour per week experience.

 Do you offer a paid internship?